manonkooning/Thesis_Manon_Kooning/README.md

 ## How to Conduct the Research

 1. Use the DistilBERT binary classification Google Colab file to label everything except `world_making`.
 Label the file called `threads1000_format_preprocessed.csv`.
-Use the files called `modified_train` to train the model on and `model_test` to test the model on.
+Use the files called `modified_train` to train the model on and `modified_test` to test the model on.
 2. Use the RoBERTa binary classification Google Colab file to label `world_making` on the output file of step 1.
-Use the files called `modified_train` to train the model on and `model_test` to test the model on.
+Use the files called `modified_train` to train the model on and `modified_test` to test the model on.
 3. Use the DeBERTa topic classification Google Colab file to add the topics to the file from the output of step 2.
 4. Use the file called `correlations.py` to perfrom the Chi-Square test on the file from the output of step 3.
+Or you can use the file called `classified_output_topics.csv` as input for this script if you want to skip step 1, 2, and 3.